 - Befrienders Worldwide.This international crisis helpline network can help you find a local helpline.

 Many people with bipolar disorder can manage their symptoms with the right treatment.
-Seeking professional help can improve a person’s quality of their life but it’s also a daunting step.
+Seeking professional help can improve a person’s quality of life — but it’s also a daunting step.

-Some people may not feel ready to seek treatment, which can be frustrating for caregivers.
-If you’d like them to get extra support, consider using gentle encouragement, patience, and compassion.
+Some people living with bipolar disorder may not feel ready to seek treatment, which can be frustrating for caregivers.
+If you’d like your loved one to get extra support, consider gentle encouragement, patience, and compassion.
 You can remind them regularly that they aren’t alone and that resources are available to them.

-When they are ready, you can show your support by offering to drive them to their appointments and learn about any medications they may receive.
+When they are ready, you can show your support by offering to drive them to their appointments and learn about any medications they may be prescribed.

 Bruno recommends being active in their treatment: “The treatment should be left to the professionals, but actively participating in getting the individual help can help them view you as an ally in a time where it may seem the entire world is against them.”

-“Eat, sleep, exercise, and seek additional help as needed to keep yourself healthy while you care for your loved one,” she says.
+“Eat, sleep, exercise, and seek additional help as needed to keep yourself healthy while you care for your loved one,” says Williams.

 Self-care can include talking with your own therapist.
 It can also help you to share your experiences and emotions with friends, family, or a support group.